hirurg-lybitel/docker-server-with-github-actions/README.md

 **Two tasks will appear here which will:**
 1. check your code
 2. build a docker image
-3. upload it to GitHub Container Registry (GitHub alternative to Docker )
+3. upload it to GitHub Container Registry (GitHub alternative to Docker)
 4. connect to your remote server
 5. deploy the built image on it

 ## Remote machine
-*change path workspace/Yuri/test in [docker-deploy.yml](https://github.com/hirurg-lybitel/docker-server-with-github-actions/blob/main/.github/workflows/docker-deploy.yml) to your path
+*change path _workspace/Yuri/test_ in [docker-deploy.yml](https://github.com/hirurg-lybitel/docker-server-with-github-actions/blob/main/.github/workflows/docker-deploy.yml) to your path.
 In addition to setting up ssh and port forwarding, several files are needed here:
 - .env
 - docker-compose.run.yml